 This product particularly suits pet parents who are on the go or maybe don’t have the stomach to thoroughly stir power into moist, squishy cat food every morning and night.
 Instead, you can feed these treats to your pet from your hand in half a second and then go about your day.

-The treats also include a percentage of soluble prebiotic fibre, which feeds desirable bacteria and encourages its growth.
+The treats also include a percentage of soluble prebiotic fiber, which feeds desirable bacteria and encourages its growth.

 As these come in a treat form rather than as a powder there are a lot more additives; mainly preservatives to keep the product fresh and grain fillers to bulk up the size of the treat.

-Other additives include sugars, glycerin, duck flavouring, and calcium sulfate, which provides extra calcium to keep your cat’s bones and teeth strong and healthy.
+Other additives include sugars, glycerin, duck flavoring, and calcium sulfate, which provide extra calcium to keep your cat’s bones and teeth strong and healthy.

 VetriScience probiotic chews are manufactured in the U.S and have a 100% satisfaction guarantee, but generally aren’t recommended by vets unless a cat really can’t stomach a powder or liquid probiotic (they are treats, after all, and therefore aren’t necessarily healthy).

-The treats are duck-flavoured and most cats will gobble them up eagerly.
-However, like some humans don’t enjoy deserts some cats just don’t respond well to treats, so it’s best to steer clear of this product if your fur-baby tend to avoid cat treats.
+The treats are duck-flavored and most cats will gobble them up eagerly.
+However, like some humans don’t enjoy deserts some cats just don’t respond well to threats, so it’s best to steer clear of this product if your fur-baby tends to avoid cat treats.